P-bibs/ThwackTimingSystems.github.io/index.md

 ---

+## Why Thwack?

+As any seasoned racer will know, a properly deflected slalom gate makes a very distinctive and satisfying noise as it is punched out of your way.
+The onomatopeia for that noise is best described as "*Thwack*."
+What better feeling is there than a good *thwack* of a slalom gate.
+So, we decided it would make a good name for our project as well.

 TODO add ski videos "if you got this far, why not look at some ski videos".
 "Got some funny ones, send them our way and we'll put them here"

 [blogLink]: https://thwacktiminggate.com/blog/